pletfix/docs/en/plugins.md

 <a name="migrations"></a>
 ### Migrations

-Does your plugin needs a own database table?
+Does your plugin need an own database table?
 No problem, add a migration file to the plugin under the `migrations` folder.

 <pre class="tree">